Genghis Khan — Emperor with Extraordinary Military Achievements

-Yelv also helped Genghis Khan and his sons apply proper etiquettes among emperors and officers, create basic laws, centralize power, refine the political system, establish educational institutions, public tax, and agriculture policies, etc., inspired by Confucianism and Han culture.
+Yelv also assisted Genghis Khan and his sons set and apply proper national etiquettes, create basic laws, retrieve centralized authority, refine the political system, establish educational institutions, implement tax and agriculture policies, etc., inspired by Confucianism and Han culture.

-Years later, his policies were further progressed and extensively implemented by Kublai Khan.
+Years later, his policies were further progressed and extensively implemented by Kublai Khan in the Yuan Dynasty.

 When Yelv passed away, his current emperor provided him a very solemn burial ceremony, and buried him in a beautiful place in his hometown (it is The Summer Palace now), as he wished; large numbers of civilians grieved for him.

-Besides his remarkable political achievements, which built a solid foundation for the Yuan Dynasty, having successfully convinced Genghis Khan and his sons to stop killing civilians of their defeated cities already made Yelv a great saint.
+Besides his remarkable political achievements, which built a solid foundation for the Yuan Dynasty, having successfully convinced Genghis Khan and his sons to stop slaughtering civilians in their conquered cities already made Yelv a great saint.

-Based on the military achievement of the Mongal Army during that period, it is not easy to calculate exactly how many lives he had saved.
+Based on the military achievement of the Mongol Army during that period, it is not easy to calculate exactly how many lives he had saved.

 You Might Also Like: